DevRegard/springBoardTrip/README.md

 This is a work I made at the first stage I learned, and I am releasing this project to develop a more advanced bulletin board.

-If you have any feedback, questions or comments, we welcome and promptly accept them.
+If you have any feedback, questions or comments, I welcome and promptly accept them.

 Thank you :)